kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 **_Rust program:_**

 The program fetched data from Postgres, performed transformations (including derived fields and joins across tables), and saved the output in Parquet format.
-UsingRust allowed us to optimize performance and maintain type safety by representing tables as Rust _structs_.
+Using Rust allowed us to optimize performance and maintain type safety by representing tables as Rust _structs_.

-Rust's type-checking served as a safeguard for ensuring the integrity of production data.
+Rust type-checking served as a safeguard for ensuring the integrity of production data.
 If the production system encountered any invalid values or _NaN_, the Rust process would immediately detect the issue and send an error notification, helping to maintain data accuracy and reliability.
 The Rust program was deployed in a Kubernetes environment using a Helm chart.
 The chart configured a service account with the appropriate role-based access to AWS services, including S3 and Glue.
 Additionally, the Helm chart utilized a Kubernetes secret to securely manage the connection credentials for the RDS instance.

 **_Parquet Files on S3:_**